Esmeralda (The Hunchback of Notre-Dame)

-Esmeralda ([ɛs.me.ʁɑl.da]), born Agnès, is a fictional character in Victor Hugo's 1831 novel The Hunchback of Notre-Dame (French: Notre Dame de Paris).
+Esmeralda ([ɛs.me.ʁɑl.da]), born Agnès, is a fictional character in Victor Hugo's 1831 novel The Hunchback of Notre-Dame (French: Notre-Dame de Paris).
 She is a French Roma girl (near the end of the book, it is revealed that her biological mother was a French woman).
 She constantly attracts men with her seductive dances, and is rarely seen without her clever goat Djali.
 She is around 16 years old and has a kind and generous heart.

 Character history

 Esmeralda's birth-name was Agnès.
-She is the love child of Paquette Guybertaut, nicknamed 'la Chantefleurie', an orphaned minstrel's daughter who lives in Rheims.
+She is the love child of Paquette Guybertaut, nicknamed "la Chantefleurie", an orphaned minstrel's daughter who lives in Rheims (now Reims).
 Paquette has become a prostitute after being seduced by a young nobleman, and lives a miserable life in poverty and loneliness.
 Agnes's birth makes Paquette happy once more, and she lavishes attention and care upon her adored child: even the neighbours begin to forgive Paquette for her past behaviour when they watch the pair.
 Tragedy strikes, however, when Romani (in the novel called Gypsies) kidnap the young baby, leaving a child which they consider hideously deformed (the infant Quasimodo) in place.
 The townsfolk come to the conclusion that the Gypsies have cannibalised baby Agnès; the mother flees Rheims in despair, and the deformed child is exorcised and sent to Paris, to be left on the foundling bed at Notre-Dame.

 Fifteen years later, Agnès – now named La Esmeralda, in reference to the paste emerald she wears around her neck – is living happily amongst the Gypsies in Paris.
 She serves as a public dancer.
 Her pet goat Djali also performs counting tricks with a tambourine, an act later used as courtroom evidence that Esmeralda is a witch.

 Claude Frollo sends his adopted son Quasimodo to kidnap Esmeralda from the streets.
 Esmeralda is rescued by Captain Phoebus, with whom she instantly falls in love to the point of obsession.
 Later that night, Clopin Trouillefou, the King of the Truands, prepares to execute a poet named Pierre Gringoire for trespassing the Truands' territory known as The Court of Miracles.
 In a compassionate act to save his life, Esmeralda agrees to marry Gringoire.

 When Quasimodo is sentenced to the pillory for his attempted kidnapping, it is Esmeralda, his victim, who pities him and serves him water.
 Because of this, he falls deeply in love with her, even though she is too disgusted by his perceived ugliness even to let him kiss her hand.
 There, Paquette la Chantefleurie, now known as Sister Gudule, an anchoress, curses Esmeralda, claiming she and the other Gypsies ate her lost child.